apioo/psx-json/README.md

 ## About

 Library which contains classes to handle JSON data.
-It implements the JSON patch and pointer specification.
-The following example shows the basic usage:
+It implements the JSON patch and pointer specification and provides a simple JSON RPC server.

 ## Usage

+### Patch/Pointer

 ```php
 <?php